Operational Maturity Connecticut

 The choice of what to measure really depends on the business plan of the business itself.
 Here is an example:

 Let’s say you’re a hotel manager.
 If you noticed that your guests are often waiting in line, your business plan might be to reduce the waiting time.
-You also might have a whole lot of options to solve the problem such as use more desk agents, get faster computers, pre-check your most valuable customers or maybe find employees that work faster.
+You also might have a whole range of options to solve the problem such as use more desk agents, get faster computers, pre-check your most valuable customers or maybe find employees that work faster.
 So you look for OML metrics such as guests per agent per hour or average check-in time.

 But your business plan actually calls out for the building to be remodeled due to gentrification and the remodel is going to place the hotel at the high-end of the market.